Partner Lifecycle16 min read

 Partner Segmentation Framework

-Segment partners based on performance and tailor engagement:
+Segment referral partners based on performance and tailor engagement:

 Success Metrics

-- Deal registration volume: Opportunities per partner per quarter
+• Referral volume: Referrals submitted per partner per quarter

-- Revenue per partner: Average ARR per active partner
+• MRR per partner: Average monthly recurring revenue per active partner

-- Year-over-year growth: Revenue growth from existing partners
+• Year-over-year growth: Recurring-revenue growth from existing partners

 Stage 5: Performance Optimization